mabrobotics/MD80-x-CANdle-Documentation/software_package/MDTOOL.md

 (mdtool_config_can)=
 ### `mdtool config can <current ID> <new ID> <baud> <watchdog period [ms]> <termination>`

-This command is used to change MD80’s parameters such as CAN ID, CAN speed, and CAN watchdog.
+This command is used to change MD parameters such as CAN ID, CAN speed, and CAN watchdog.
 * CAN IDs should be in range <10:2000>
 * Baud should be one of the available speeds (1M/2M/5M/8M)
 * Watchdog period should be in range <1:2000> ms, 0 disables the watchdog.
 For more information on CAN watchdog please refer to section FDCAN Watchdog Timer.